spacetelescope/jwst/docs/jwst/ramp_fitting/arguments.rst

 The ramp fitting step has three optional arguments that can be set by the user:

 * ``--save_opt``: A True/False value that specifies whether to write the optional output product.
-Default if False.
+Default is False.

 * ``--opt_name``: A string that can be used to override the default name for the optional output product.